yihongz/yihongz/README.md

 ### Hello there!
 I'm Paulo Almeida! <img height="30" width="30" src="https://github.com/yihongz/yihongz/blob/main/tenor.gif" />

-I am a biomedical engineer specializing in software engineering and a Fullstack Developer.
+I am a biomedical engineer specializing in software engineering.
 I have experience in working in many startups as technical Lead and Full stack developer👨‍💻.
 I recently created a account on [Dev.to](https://dev.to/yihongz), and I will start sharing web development tips and this kind of stuff.

 <p align="center">
 <a href= "https://www.linkedin.com/in/paulo-victor-s-almeida-2a1351157/"><img src="https://img.icons8.com/material-outlined/30/000000/linkedin.png"/></a>